 Places determined by Council as having local heritage significance are called a local heritage place and are identified within the Heritage overlay of City Plan.

 There are more than 2000 heritage places in the Heritage overlay.
-To check if your property is included as a local heritage place, you can search your property using the City Plan Interactive Mapping tool.
+To check if your property is included as a local heritage place, you can search your property using the City Plan online mapping tool.
 City Plan overlays will be outlined in the Property Holding Report or can be identified by viewing the Heritage overlay mapping.
 To find out further information about the significance of the local heritage place, you can search Local Heritage Places online.

 What if my property is listed as a Queensland heritage place?